grzegorz914/homebridge-xbox-tv/README.md

 ## Features and How To Use Them
 * Power ON/OFF short press tile in HomeKit app.
 * Reboot Console with additional button.
-* RC/Media control is possible after you go to the RC app on iPhone/iPad.
+* RC/Media/Pad control is possible with the RC app on iPhone/iPad or with additional buttons.
-* Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
+* Speaker control is possible using hardware buttins on iPhone/iPad `Speaker Service`.
-* Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan`.
+* Legacy Volume/Mute control is possible throught extra `lightbulb`/`fan` or with additional buttons.
-* Apps, Inputs, Games can be switched if `webApiControl` and console is authorized.
+* Apps, Inputs, Games can be switched if `webApiControl` is enabled and console is authorized.
 * Record Game DVR with additional button.
 * Siri can be used to control Power, Legacy Volume, Mute and switch Games, Apps with created Buttons.
 * Home automations and shortcuts can be used for all functions.